Fixate or abdicate is the “normal” binary behavior. Neither behavior serves you… it serves the machine.

 I was in some exam situation where I was slowly losing my ability to grasp anything.
 I could not follow the instructions, and then in a lecture I didn’t understand a word the instructor, a woman with a southern accent said.

-Everybody laughed, she must have been funny, but I could not make more than a word here and there.
+Everybody laughed, she must have been funny, but I could not make out more than a word here and there.

 I cried.
 I cried to the instructor after the lecture, if that is what it was.